gabssnake/observablehq-docs/docs/misc/observable-terminology.md

 ## Observable notebooks

 Observable notebooks are collaborative data canvases built for and powered by community.
-They are interactive, editable documents defined by code where data practitioners work with, analyze, collaborate around, and quickly share insights from data (learn more in our [Introduction to Notebooks](https://observablehq.com/@observablehq/introduction-to-notebooks)).
+They are interactive, editable documents defined by code where data practitioners work with, analyze, collaborate around, and quickly share insights from data.

 In Observable notebooks, users can weave together text, code and outputs by working in different cell types (e.g. Markdown, Observable JavaScript, SQL, and HTML).
 Notebooks live on the web and are shared using a URL.
 There is not an Observable notebook file type (like .Rmd, .qmd, or .ipynb).
 Instead, either the web-based notebook _itself_ can be the shared or published product, or elements from notebooks can be downloaded, imported, or embedded for use in other places.
 Notebooks can also be downloaded as complete JavaScript modules, including all implicit dependences (e.g. Observable runtime) and explicit dependencies (e.g. imports).